paceaux/McSandy/README.md

  + can now save with `ctrl + s`
  + live updating when editing the CSS
  + corrected font in editor boxes
+ + Can now load a project by simply adding the name of the project as a hash to the url: `index.html#test`

 ## Upcoming To-dos ##
  + fix the delete button CSS. right now it's always *not* showing. we only want it to show when a project has been loaded